scottchiefbaker/dool/README.md

-# 💡 Dool
+## 🔍 What is Dool?

+Dool is a command line tool to monitor many aspects of your Linux system: CPU, Memory, Network, Load Average, etc.  It also includes a robust plug-in architecture to allow monitoring other system metrics.

 Dool is a Python3 compatible fork of [Dstat](https://github.com/dagwieers/dstat).
-After Dag Wieers ceased development of Dstat I forked the project to continue development.

-## 🔍 What is Dool?

-Dool is a command line tool to monitor many aspects of your system: CPU, Memory, Network, Load Average, etc.  It also includes a robust plug-in architecture to allow monitoring other system metrics.

 ### 📦 Installation: